TrevisanGMW/gt-tools/docs/README.md

      alt="GT Auto Biped Rigger GUI">

 <p>Script for quickly generating an advanced biped rig.
 <br>For more predictable results execute the script in a new scene containing only the geometry of the desired character.
-This guarantees no naming conflicts and prevent.</p>
+This prevents naming conflicts and data loss.</p>
 <p>Here are some highlights of what it creates:
 <br>- FK/IK switches with automated control visibility
 <br>- Automated finger posing with offset (for a natural motion)